 - Place a licence requirement on those selling fireworks.
 The licence may be refused or revoked if the retailers act inappropriately

-Under this act, we can issue a noise abatement notice if we think firework noise is a statutory noise nuisance.
+Under the Environmental Protection Act 1990, we can issue a noise abatement notice if we think firework noise is a statutory noise nuisance.
 However, in practice, it is very difficult to take action in relation to the use of fireworks.
 This is because noise from fireworks is short lived and it can be very difficult to prove the source.
 Furthermore, we have to judge the noise from each individual property as a separate case.
 A single event from one property within the curfew times will not amount to a statutory nuisance.
 However, regular and frequent use of fireworks at the same location could amount to a statutory nuisance.

 - GOV.UK: Fireworks the law

 - GOV.UK: Department for Communities and Local Government: Celebrating with bonfires and fireworks

 - HSE (Health and Safety Executive): Books, Explosives regulations